 - a.
 Committed general fund balance.
 The committed general fund balance will include the following amounts: - 1.
 Encumbrances.
 Those encumbrances imposed by ordinance of the city council. - 2.
-Re-appropriations of unexpended and unencumbered appropriations and the re-estimation of uncollected revenues as authorized by ordinance of the city council. - 3.
+Re-appropriations of unexpended and unencumbered appropriations and the reestimation of uncollected revenues as authorized by ordinance of the city council. - 3.
 Emergency reserve (floor).
-The emergency reserve portion of committed fund balance shall not be less than one month of general fund operating expenditures. - 4.
+The emergency reserve portion of committed fund balance shall not be less than seventeen percent (17%) of general fund operating expenditures. - 4.
 The emergency reserve is available to address one-time operational emergencies, unexpected revenue reductions and/or unanticipated expenditure requirements occurring within a fiscal year.
 Funds may be withdrawn from this emergency reserve when an emergency has been recognized by ordinance prior to fiscal year end, the fund's budgeted contingency is exhausted, the countercyclical reserve has been exhausted, and the withdrawal is needed to prevent the fund from ending the fiscal year with a negative unassigned fund balance.
 An ordinance appropriating funds from the emergency reserve shall include language stating the city council is waiving the fund balance and reserve policy for a use of the emergency reserve. - b.
 Assigned general fund balance.
-The assigned fund balance will include the following amounts: - 1- Encumbrances.
+The assigned fund balance will include the following amounts: - 1 Encumbrances.
 Those encumbrances authorized by department directors or the manager of procurement services. - 2.
 Countercyclical reserve (ceiling).
-The countercyclical reserve, when combined with the emergency reserve, shall not be greater than two months of general fund operating expenditures. - (i) The countercyclical reserve may be established by the director of finance in the maximum amount described above for varying purposes including, but not limited to: reserves for tax increment financing, debt service stabilization, interest rate risk, capital maintenance, swap termination payments, legal claims, and disaster recovery.

-- (ii) The director of finance may authorize the use of the countercyclical reserve when the withdrawal is needed to prevent the fund from ending the fiscal year with a negative unassigned fund balance. - 3.
+The countercyclical reserve, when combined with the emergency reserve, shall not be greater than 25% of general fund operating expenditures. - (i) The countercyclical reserve may be established by the director of finance in the maximum amount described above for the following purposes: reserves for tax increment financing, debt service stabilization, interest rate risk, capital maintenance, swap termination payments, legal claims, and disaster recovery. - (ii) The director of finance may authorize the use of the countercyclical reserve when the withdrawal is needed to prevent the fund from ending the fiscal year with a negative unassigned fund balance. - 3.
 Unassigned general fund balance.
-Any amount in excess of the nonspendable, restricted, committed and assigned portions of fund balance is by definition unassigned general fund balance.
-If necessary, all or a portion of unassigned fund balance may only be appropriated in the following fiscal year's budget or in connection with the quarterly budget analysis process pursuant to Section 2-1956 of the Code of Ordinances of Kansas City, Missouri for uses includingunless there is a commensurate revenue increase or decrease in another general fund obligation or a state of emergency is declared pursuant to Section 50-155 of the Code of Ordinances of the City of Kansas City, Missouri.
-Uses of unassigned general fund balance may include, but are not limited to, the following: - (i) Prepayment of principal and interest on city debt; - (ii) Offsets to temporary revenue reductions from local, state, and federal sources; - (iii) One-time expenditures that do not increase recurring operating costs; - (iv) Establishment of or increase in assigned reserves;
+Any amount in excess of the non-spendable, restricted, committed and assigned portions of fund balance is by definition unassigned general fund balance.
+If necessary, all or a portion of unassigned fund balance may only be appropriated in the following fiscal year's budget or in connection with the quarterly budget analysis process pursuant to Section 2-1956 of the Code of Ordinances of Kansas City, Missouri unless there is a commensurate revenue increase or decrease in another general fund obligation or a state of emergency is declared pursuant to Section 50-155 of the Code of Ordinances of the City of Kansas City, Missouri.
+Uses of unassigned general fund balance are limited to the following: